Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Hand-Based Interaction Framework

 \subsubsection{Spherical Mode}

-The geometric explanation of \textit{Spherical Mode} is illustrated in Fig. \ref{fig:spherical_mode_illustration}.
-In \textit{Spherical Mode}, the shoulder is considered the origin of the spherical coordinate system, with the vector from the shoulder to the hand defining the polar axis.
-A target point \({\boldsymbol{\hat{p}}_B}\) lies along the polar axis, and the drone always moves towards this position.
-The radial distance \(r\in \mathbb{R}\) from the origin to the target point is controlled by adjusting the distance between the hand and the shoulder.
-When the hand and shoulder are within a certain range, the radial distance remains unchanged.
-As the hand moves away from the shoulder, the radial distance increases; when the hand moves closer to the shoulder, the radial distance decreases.
-This process is detailed in Algorithm \ref{algo:1}, which is executed continuously to update the target position.
+The geometric explanation of \textit{Spherical Mode} is illustrated in Fig.\;\ref{fig:spherical_mode_illustration}.
+In this mode, the shoulder is considered as the origin of the spherical coordinate system, with the vector from the shoulder to the hand defining the polar axis.
+A target point \({\boldsymbol{p}_{B_c}}\) lies along the polar axis, and the drone always moves towards this position.
+The radial distance \(r\in \mathbb{R}\) from the origin to the target point is controlled by the distance between operator's hand and shoulder.
+When the hand and shoulder are within a certain range, the radial distance from the origin to robot remains unchanged, leaving the operator a chance to rest.
+As the hand moves away from the shoulder, the radial distance increases; when the hand moves closer, the radial distance decreases.
+This process is detailed in Algorithm\;\ref{algo:1}, which is continuously executed to update the target position.
 The target orientation remains the direct mapping as (\ref{eq:rotation_update}).